hereswhatidid/search-autocomplete/readme.txt

 == Change log ==

 = 2.1.12 - 20 Nov 2014
-* added id parameter to 'the_title' filter calls
+* added id parameter to 'the_title' filter calls, props to Ekin Hazal Bayar
 * fixed bug with Relevanssi when logged in as admin

 = 2.1.11 - 3 Nov 2014